hynek/structlog/docs/processors.rst

 An important role is played by the *last* processor because its duty is to adapt the ``event_dict`` into something the underlying logging method understands.
 For that, it can either return a string that is passed as the first (and only) positional argument to the underlying logger or a tuple of ``(args, kwargs)`` that are passed as ``log_method(*args, **kwargs)``.
-Therefore ``return 'hello world'`` is a shortcut for ``return (('hello world',), {})`` (the call chain example above assumes this shortcut has been taken).
+Therefore ``return 'hello world'`` is a shortcut for ``return (('hello world',), {})`` (the example in :ref:`chains` assumes this shortcut has been taken).

-This should give you enough power to use it with any logging system.
+This should give you enough power to use structlog with any logging system.

 Examples
 ++++++++

-The probably most useful formatter for string based loggers is :class:`structlog.common.JSONRenderer`.
+The probably most useful formatter for string based loggers is :class:`structlog.processors.JSONRenderer`.
 Advanced log aggregation and analysis tools like `logstash <http://logstash.net>`_ offer features like telling them “this is JSON, deal with it” instead of fiddling with regular expressions.